wso2-attic/ballerina-integrator/README.md

 ### Tracing

-You can monitor ballerina services using in built tracing capabilities of Ballerina.
+You can monitor Ballerina services using in built tracing capabilities of Ballerina.
 We'll use [Jaeger](https://github.com/jaegertracing/jaeger) as the distributed tracing system.
 Follow the following steps to use tracing with Ballerina.

 - You can add the following configurations for tracing.